A DIVERSE AND SUPPORTIVE COMMUNITY

 LIVING IN BRISBANE

-Brisbane is the capital city of the state of Queensland.
+New to Brisbane?
+Brisbane is the capital city of the state of Queensland and is one of Australia’s most liveable cities.
 We enjoy a mild climate with lots of sunshine and blue skies, and a wonderful natural environment on our doorstep for you to explore.

 Explore the following links to information about living and studying in Brisbane: